ptsteadman/notebook/stories/summer-of-entropy.md

 Justine laughed.
 "Good fucking luck," she said.

 After they finished talking, Chris decided to walk home.
-Even though it was dark, he quickly began to sweat underneath his laptop bag.
+Even though it was dark, he quickly began to sweat.

-Chris stopped at a bar and drank two draft beers, thinking.
-As waited to close out his tab, a woman who looked kind of like Kristen Dunst said 'hi' and asked Chris how he was doing.
+He stopped at a nice bar and drank two draft beers, thinking.
+The bartender was very solitious.
+As waited to close out his tab, a woman who looked kind of like Kristen Dunst said 'hi', and asked Chris how he was doing.